ryanpeek/radseq/RADSeq_w_code.md

 \*\*This step should only be attempted when one wishes to upload all of their data for public access.
 Generally we upload any working sample that had the minimum requirements to be included at some point in your study.
 For simplicity, we generally upload all of the RA RB files from the DOWNLOADING ORIGINAL ILLUMINA FILES step.

 You will also need your metadata file so as to enter information about every sample you sequenced (location, name, etc.).
-The following is a brief outline of what you need to do, basically leaving out many step spelled out by the Submission portal you will be forced to follow.
+The following is a brief outline of what you need to do, basically leaving out many steps spelled out by the Submission portal you will be forced to follow.

 1. Create a log in username and password in NCBI (no cost)

+Multiple ways of tackling the next steps:

+1. Register your project at the BioProject database <https://www.ncbi.nlm.nih.gov/bioproject/>

+2. Register your biological samples at the BioSample database <https://www.ncbi.nlm.nih.gov/biosample/>

+OR

-Two ways of tackling the next steps: 2.
-Register your project at the BioProject database <https://www.ncbi.nlm.nih.gov/bioproject/> 3.
-Register your biological samples at the BioSample database <https://www.ncbi.nlm.nih.gov/biosample/> OR 4.
-Both (BioProject and BioSample) can be accomplished at the same time using the SRA wizard <https://submit.ncbi.nlm.nih.gov/subs/sra/>.
+1. Both (BioProject and BioSample) can be accomplished at the same time using the SRA wizard <https://submit.ncbi.nlm.nih.gov/subs/sra/>.
 Just follow the file format guidelines and submit what is asked for when it is asked for.

 Create your SRA data submission
 -------------------------------